Bolivia Travel Advice

 The biggest recent threat within Bolivia is the ongoing drug trafficking disputes and high gang numbers.
 Most recently, police seized over 7 tonnes of cocaine in August 2016 which is believed to have been destined for the United States.
 Constant police operations seek to prevent the drug flow in and out of the country.

 Bolivia does have its social issues.
 Public demonstrations and strikes often occur and these have been known to disrupt transportations and logistics, causing food and power shortages on a local level.
-Protests can also lead to road blockages, causing widespread disruption on the roads.
+Protests can also lead to road blockades, causing widespread disruption on the roads; it is recommended not to cross a blockade.
 Visitors to the country are advised not to get involved with or attend large political gatherings as they can turn heated and violent.

 Distraction robberies are renowned; a fight is staged, liquid is thrown on the victim or a conversation with the victim to distract them whilst another thief robs the victim.
 Avoid getting involved if locals begin to gather or start to fight as this can be a ploy to drag you in.